kevinburke/customize-twitter-1.1/README.md

 ```

-Embed the Twitter Javascript, preferably in the footer, as it'll block
+Embed the Twitter Javascript, preferably in the footer
-otherwise

 ```html
 <script>